-Newfoundland and Labrador has the second lowest potential to produce solar energy in all of Canada, receiving less solar irradiation most other provinces and territories except for the Yukon Territories.
+Newfoundland and Labrador has the second lowest potential to produce solar energy in all of Canada, receiving less solar irradiation than most other provinces and territories except for the Yukon Territories.

 According to data from National Resources Canada, the average solar system in Newfoundland and Labrador can produce 949kWh of electricity per kW of solar panels per year.